Nongprue suspends police volunteers after toddler clubbed in head - Pattaya Mail

-Nongprue officials have suspended all operation by police volunteers after one knocked a two-year-old boy unconscious with a wooden bar.
+Nongprue officials have suspended all operations by police volunteers after one knocked a two-year-old boy unconscious with a wooden bar.

 Ten-year volunteer veteran Jakapob Boonrod failed to appear for police questioning following the incident where he tried to block a motorcycle trying to escape a police checkpoint with the two-meter pole.
 In doing so, he hit 25-month-old Sila Ninkum in the head.

-Note: Update: Jakapob Boonrod is out on bail after being charged with assaulting a toddler with a wooden pole while on duty.
-Jakapob paid a cash bond and was released from custody March 28.
-Police reiterated charges could be upgraded to attempted murder depending on the final medical report from Banglamung Hospital, where the toddler is being cared for.